-Compression stockings are among the leading forms of noninvasive home therapy options for spider veins and varicose veins, but many people are turned off by their distasteful appearance.
-The nude colored stockings cling tightly to the leg, and in the South Florida sun they can make for a hot (as in sweaty) accessory.
+Compression stockings are among the leading forms of non-invasive home therapy options for spider veins and varicose veins, but many people are turned off by their distasteful appearance.
+The nude-colored stockings cling tightly to the leg, and in the South Florida sun, they can make for a hot (as in sweaty) accessory.

 Wearing Compression Stockings can help treat Spider Veins

 For those who battle with spider veins, the discomfort is worth the hassle.
 Compression stockings promote proper blood flow by adding pressure to the veins.
-As blood travels through your veins, the compression stockings hold your veins firmly in-place, forcing blood to travel along its natural course despite any vein damage that it may encounter.
-Prescription grade compression stockings are available through your vein specialist.
+As blood travels through your veins, the compression stockings hold your veins firmly in place, forcing blood to travel along its natural course despite any vein damage that it may encounter.
+Prescription-grade compression stockings are available through your vein specialist.
 For those who are experiencing only a minor development of spider veins, there are also stockings available over the counter that can provide minimal relief.

-Compression stockings help many people to experience:
+Compression stockings help lots of people experience: